Seneca-ICTOER/OPS445/docs/A-Labs/lab9.md

 ### Have the following items ready to show your instructor:

+* The updated inventory file called "hosts" which you used to access your VM.
 * The Ansible playbook called "config\_ops445.yml" for configuring the VM.
 * The result of running the playbook "config\_ops445.yml".
 Save the result in a file called "lab9\_\[seneca\_id\].txt"

 ### Upload the following files to blackboard

+* hosts
 * config\_ops445.yml
 * lab9\_\[seneca\_id\].txt